When to End a Relationship: 7 Signs it’s Time to Break Up

 Whatever it is, it is a sign that you need to evaluate if the relationship is for you and you really want to progress it.

-I hope these 7 signs it’s time to end the relationship will help you assess your situation and make a wise decision.
+I hope these 7 Signs it’s time to break Up will help you assess your situation and make a wise decision.
 Remember that relationships need work but shouldn’t be hard.